 There, printed across the menu, overlaying the food and beverage choices, in large, unmistakable letters:

-MARRY ME, ALYSSA.
+MARRY ME, ALYSSA!

 That was enough.
 That was everything.

 "Yes.
-Of course I’ll marry you!!"
+Of course I will!!"

 The rest of the evening felt like a party thrown in their honor by the universe.
 Because, honestly, it kind of was.